 To book an in-office appointment starts at $69.

-That amount may sound steep but if you prefer in-person help know that you’ll receive one on one support while there and you’ll get your taxes filed all in one go.
+That amount may sound steep but if you prefer in-person help know that you’ll receive one on one support and tax advice while there and you’ll get your taxes filed all in one go.

 Just a caveat: Not all of the tax professionals at H&R Block are CPAs or Enrolled Agents.

-However, the company does stress that their staff go through more than 60 hours of training.
+However, H&R Block does stress that their tax preparer staff go through more than 60 hours of training.

 Plus, they also need to finish a minimum of 30 hours of annual training in addition to the initial one to prepare for tax season.